-When you should aerate depends on the type of grass in your lawn.
-If you have cool-season grass, it is better to aerate in the spring and fall seasons.
+When you should aerate depends on the type of grass you have.
+If it’s cool-season grass, it is better to aerate in the spring and fall.
 For warm-season grass, spring through summer is the ideal time for aeration.
 Timing is critical so you can ensure that it is done when the grass is active and growing.
-This will produce the outcome you are hoping for—a healthy and green lawn.
+This will produce a healthy and green lawn.

 How Frequently Should I Aerate?

 We recommend that homeowners aerate their lawns on an annual basis.
-However, if your lawn sees a lot of foot traffic that may cause the grass and soil to wear down, it is advised to aerate more regularly.
+However, if your lawn sees a lot of foot traffic that may cause the grass and soil to wear down, we advise you to aerate more regularly.
 Aeration should be a part of your spring or fall yard cleanup.

-Before you tackle aeration on your own, consider calling a lawn care service like The Grounds Guys to help.
-There are many tips, techniques and common errors to be conscious of before, during, and after aeration.
-We suggest consulting a landscaping professional to find out all necessary information.
+There are many tips, techniques, and common errors to be conscious of before, during, and after aeration.
+We suggest consulting a landscaping professional to find out all the necessary information.

-The following are matters to be aware of before tackling lawn aeration:
+The following are matters to be aware of before you aerate your own lawn:

 - Avoid aerating if your lawn is sodden or too dry—the ideal soil is a happy medium of these two.

 - You should aerate before placing any fertilizers on your lawn.

 - Consider mowing your lawn prior to starting.